 <…>

-When a non-AP MLD detects that an affiliated AP has been added to its associated AP MLD through Basic Multi-Link element or through Reduced Neighbor Report element contained in the Beacon or Probe Response frames transmitted by any of the APs affiliated with the AP MLD, the non-AP MLD may use the ML reconfiguration procedure as defined in 35.3.6.4 (ML reconfiguration to the ML setup) to add a new link to the added affiliated AP in its ML setup, if it has dot11EHTLinkReconfigurationOperationActivated equal to true and the associated AP MLD has the Link Reconfiguration Operation Support subfield set to 1 in the MLD Capabilities And Operations subfield of the Basic Multi-Link element that it transmits.
+(#20017) A non-AP MLD identifies that an affiliated AP has been added to its associated AP MLD from the Basic Multi-Link element or from the Reduced Neighbor Report element contained in the Beacon or Probe Response frames transmitted by any of the APs affiliated with the AP MLD.
+When the non-AP MLD detects that an affiliated AP has been added to its associated AP MLD , it may use the ML reconfiguration procedure as defined in 35.3.6.4 (ML reconfiguration to the ML setup) to add a new link to the added affiliated AP in its ML setup, if it has dot11EHTLinkReconfigurationOperationActivated equal to true and the associated AP MLD has the Link Reconfiguration Operation Support subfield set to 1 in the MLD Capabilities And Operations subfield of the Basic Multi-Link element that it transmits.

 35.3.6.3 Removing affiliated APs

 TGbe editor: Please add following NOTE in this subclause just before NOTE5 on pg525 ln3 in D4.1.

+(#20026) NOTE —If a non-AP MLD has only one setup link with the AP MLD and the AP MLD is announcing that the affiliated AP operating on that setup link is being removed using the Reconfiguration Multi-Link element, the non-AP MLD can maintain association with the AP MLD by performing a link reconfiguration operation (see 35.3.6.4 (ML reconfiguration to the ML setup)) to establish a setup link with another affiliated AP of the AP MLD.

 35.3.20 Multi-link operation in a multiple BSSID set or co-hosted BSSID set